 Acoustic Wave Therapy (AWT) uses a device that releases low-intensity shockwaves to the affected region.
 This therapy is typically used to enhance blood flow, alleviate pain and inflammation, and stimulate tissue healing.
 It’s frequently used to treat conditions like erectile dysfunction and cellulite, but the low-intensity shockwaves may not effectively address certain conditions.

-Unfocused Shockwave Therapy, such as the FDA-cleared SoftWave, releases high-intensity shockwaves that penetrate a larger and deeper tissue area compared to focused or radial waves.
-This type of shockwave therapy can address the same conditions as traditional focused shockwave therapy and can offer enhanced relief for muscle issues or larger joint problems, such as the shoulder or hip.
-Unfocused shockwave therapy may also require fewer sessions than radial or focused shockwave treatments.Who-is-a-Good-Candidate-for-Shockwave-Therapy?
+broad-focused Shockwave Therapy, such as the FDA-cleared SoftWave, releases high-intensity shockwaves that penetrate a larger and deeper tissue area compared to focused or radial waves.
+This type of shockwave therapy can address the same conditions as traditional focused shockwave therapy and can offer enhanced relief for muscle issues or larger joint problems, such as the shoulder or hip. broad-focused shockwave therapy may also require fewer sessions than radial or focused shockwave treatments.Who-is-a-Good-Candidate-for-Shockwave-Therapy?

 Who is a Good Candidate for Shockwave Therapy?